tooltechgeek/tool-prototypes/curved_case/readme.md

-This is an erognomic pocket case with lid.
+This is an ergonomic pocket case with lid.

 The zip files contains the STL file as well as openSCAD assets if you want to modify it.